orgamiapps/orgamiappV1/BUILD_ISSUE_RESOLUTION.md

 - The Gradle build succeeded when run directly, confirming the code is correct
 - The issue was purely a dependency/cache problem, not related to our code changes
-- All debugging tools we added are now active and ready to help diagnose any display issues

 ## Related Documentation